Crowd factor – busy in Summer

 This is one of Lanzarote’s jewels.
 A three kilometre long sand beach with dramatic 600 meter cliffs soaring up behind.

 This beach does get large waves and winds.
 Be very careful of rips and currents.
 If in doubt do not go over waist depth.
-The rips move around so you can find yourself in one by surprise.
+Waves wash in fast and powerfully taking you from waist deep to over hear deep in seconds.
+The rips also move around a lot so you can find yourself in one by surprise.

 Famara beach and the local town have an atmosphere all their own.
 After a day on the beach you can go into the town and sit outside a bar, enjoy a drink and some tapas and watch the world go by.